mygazthehealer/chocos-crafting-tweaks/RECIPE.md

 ### White Dye
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/dye_white.gif?raw=true">

-- New Recipe for White Dye (can be crafted from Azure Bluet, Oxeye Daisy, White Tulip)
+- New Recipe for White Dye (can be Crafted from Azure Bluet, Oxeye Daisy, White Tulip)
 - Output is 1 White Dye (instead of 1 Light Grey Dye)

 ### Purple Dye
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/dye_purple.png?raw=true">

-- New Recipe for Purple Dye (can be crafted from Allium)
+- New Recipe for Purple Dye (can be Crafted from Allium)
 - Output is 1 Purple Dye (instead of 1 Magenta Dye)

 ### Pink Dye
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/dye_pink.png?raw=true">

-- New Recipe for Pink Dye (can be crafted from Spore Blossom)
+- New Recipe for Pink Dye (can be Crafted from Spore Blossom)
 - Output is 2 Pink Dye

 ### Black Dye
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/dye_black.gif?raw=true">

-- New Recipe for Black Dye (can be crafted from Coal, Charcoal)
+- New Recipe for Black Dye (can be Crafted from Coal, Charcoal)
 - Output is 1 Black Dye

 ### Red Dye
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/dye_red.png?raw=true">

-- New Recipe for Red Dye (can be crafted from Nether Wart)
+- New Recipe for Red Dye (can be Crafted from Nether Wart)
 - Output is 1 Red Dye

 ### Cyan Dye
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/dye_cyan.gif?raw=true">

-- New Recipe for Cyan Dye (can be crafted from Nether Sprout, Glow Ink Sac)
+- New Recipe for Cyan Dye (can be Crafted from Nether Sprout, Glow Ink Sac)
 - Output is 1 Cyan Dye

 ### Carpet